|Subject:||The Case of the Scottish Sheep||↰|

 Every key detail in the viral story is fictitious.
 The sheep are not dyed, the location is not Scotland, and the photo is not from 2007.

 There is some truth to this story.
 A BBC News report from 2007 discusses dyed-red sheep as part of an art project.
 In 2011, the Telegraph reported on sheep dyed-purple to raise awareness for a cause.
-There are also blogs that reported on red sheep in 2008 and blue sheep in 2015.
+There are also reports of red sheep in 2008 and blue sheep in 2015.

 2007 BBC News